The Ear - What Annoys You?

 Anything with that many decibels will probably give you an earache and may impair your hearing over time.
 Thousand of these vuvuzelas are blown at the same time, which made it difficult to hear the announcers and the players seem to have trouble hearing themselves think!
 Check out the video is you want to hear this sound.

 Vuvuzela Moment - 2010 Soccor World Cup buildup

 An English professor, Trevor Cox, at the Salford University took a year to complete a study rating 37 sounds on his website, sound101.com.
 They were rated on a scale of irritability.

 The results listed fingernail scratching a blackboard again, "babies crying, ubiquitous cell phone ring tones, but the most irritating sound voted on was vomiting.
 Professor Cox also found that females rated 25 out of 34 sounds more horrible than the males.
 Babies crying was an exception, as males found the crying worse than the females.

-This is a list of their top 10 irritating sounds:
+This is a list of his top 10 irritating sounds:

 - Screeching nails on a blackboard

 - Loud burping